Master of Science Purchasing & Supply Chain Management

 The pace of the course may differ from campus to campus and depending on whether the course is carried out under an internship agreement (initial) or a professionalization/apprenticeship contract (continuing).

-The work-study contract must be signed for a period of 12 months (MSc2), 24 months (MSc1 + MSc 2) or 18 months for the staggered start of March (continuation of studies in MSc2).
+The work-study contract must be signed for a period of 12 months (MSc2) or 24 months (MSc1 + MSc2).

 Career opportunities after an MSc Purchasing and Supply Chain Management